 (aka the Mulekites) did likewise in 586 BCE, as did Corantumr's people (aka the Jaredites) at the time of the Tower of Babel.

 (You can read more all about the Jaredites in the Book of Ether.)

-he passed the plates to King Benjamin, who succeeded King Mosiah, and who drove the Lamanites out of the land of Zarahemla.
+he passed the plates to King Benjamin, the son of King Mosiah, who drove the Lamanites out of the land of Zarahemla.

 and getting saved though Christ (who wouldn't be born for another couple couple centuries).

 |23 Behold, I, Amaleki, was born in the days of Mosiah; and I have lived to see his death; and Benjamin,